Julia Faye: Sound films (1928–1957)

 Faye had a small role as an inmate in DeMille's The Godless Girl (1929), which featured some talking sequences, but she made her "talkie" debut playing Marcia Towne in DeMille's first sound film, Dynamite (1929), co-starring Conrad Nagel, Kay Johnson, and Charles Bickford.
 Dynamite was also her first Metro-Goldwyn-Mayer film.
+In 1930, Faye said she was tired of her reputation for versatility and wanted to be typecast as a sophisticated society woman.
 She also appeared in two other MGM productions, the Marion Davies comedy Not So Dumb (1930) and DeMille's third and final remake of The Squaw Man (1931), before her brief retirement from films in the early 1930s.
+She did not appear in seven of DeMille's 1930s epics.

 After a short-lived marriage, Faye returned to films with a minor role in Till We Meet Again (1936) and would go on to appear in every one of DeMille's films after Union Pacific (1939), which marked her return to DeMille films.
+In 1948, she celebrated her 33rd anniversary as a film actress and was signed by Paramount to play a nurse in Chicago Deadline.
+Faye kept track of all her screen appearances, and her role in Chicago Deadline (also known as One Woman) was her 250th film assignment.
+A news item noted, "In recent years her roles have been smaller, but her worth as a character actress is proved by her continuing career."

-In Samson and Delilah (1949), she had a prominent supporting role as Delilah's maidservant, Hisham.
-In The Ten Commandments (1956), she played Elisheba, Aaron's wife.
+Samson and Delilah (1949) was the 35th DeMille film she appeared in; she had a prominent supporting role as Delilah's maidservant, Hisham.
+She also made an uncredited appearance in Sunset Boulevard (1950), as an actress on the set of DeMille's film (Samson and Delilah).
+In 1951, Faye informed Hedda Hopper about her part in DeMille's The Greatest Show on Earth: "I play a wardrobe mistress.
+It's a wonderful role of an ex-circus performer who has become too old and too fat.
+I'm going to try for high comedy."
+In DeMille's 1956 version of The Ten Commandments, she played Elisheba, Aaron's wife.
 Her last role was as a dowager in the 1958 remake of DeMille's The Buccaneer, produced by DeMille himself but directed by his son-in-law Anthony Quinn.